WallStreetMojo

 Another example to understand this type of Joint Venture is reproduced below:

-Cipla is a traditional pharmaceutical manufacturer and wants to enter the booming business of biotech.
+Cipla is a traditional pharmaceutical manufacturer and wants to enter the booming biotech business.
 On the other hand, Biocon is a biotechnology firm.
 Cipla intends to utilize the research and development resources of Biocon to develop a particular drug for the treatment of some ailment.
 Now one way to achieve this objective is to buy Biocon.
-Still, in that case, Cipla indirectly is buying many other areas in which Biocon cater to, in which Cipla may not be interested, and this will also result in an expensive way of gaining the research capability that it intends to gain from Biocon.
+Still, in that case, Cipla indirectly buys many other areas in which Biocon caters, in which Cipla may not be interested.
+It will also result in an expensive way of gaining the research capability that it intends to gain from Biocon.

-In order to make it a fruitful and synergize Joint Venture, the two companies, namely Biocon, which has research capabilities, and Cipla, which has in place a widespread marketing network, can come together and enter into a project-based joint venture in which the two businesses come together for this one activity and may not necessarily do anything else together in the future.
+To make it a fruitful and synergized Joint Venture, the two companies, namely Biocon, which has research capabilities, and Cipla, which has in place a widespread marketing network, can come together and enter into a project-based joint venture in which the two businesses come together for this one activity and may not necessarily do anything else together in the future.
 By doing such a venture, both can gain from each other’s resources.

 #2 – Functional Based Joint Venture

-Under this type of Joint Venture agreement, companies come together to achieve a mutual benefit on account of synergy in terms of functional expertise in certain areas, which together enables them to perform more efficiently and effectively.
-The rationale companies focus on before entering such Joint Venture is whether the likelihood of performing better is more together than doing it separately and more effectively.
+Under this type of Joint Venture agreement, companies come together to achieve a mutual benefit based on synergy in terms of functional expertise in certain areas, which enables them to perform more efficiently and effectively.
+The rationale companies focus on before entering such a Joint Venture is whether the likelihood of performing better is more together than doing it separately and more effectively.

 Example

-Company A specializes in the formulation business and has various patents trademarked under its name but due to lack of funding company is unable to put such formulation of commercial usage.
-On the contrary, Company B is a cash-rich Pharma company that lacks in-house patents but holds experience in commercial success and also has adequate funding capacity.
-Together these two companies can mutually benefit and can complement each other by entering into a Functional Based Joint Venture.
+Company A specializes in the formulation business and has various patents trademarked under its name but due to lack of funding the company is unable to put such formulation to commercial usage.
+On the contrary, Company B is a cash-rich Pharma company that lacks in-house patents but holds commercial success experience and has adequate funding capacity.
+Together, these two companies can mutually benefit and complement each other by entering into a functional-based joint venture.

 #3 – Vertical Joint Venture

-Under this type of Joint Venture, transactions take place between buyers and suppliers.
+Under this type of Joint Venture, transactions occur between buyers and suppliers.
 It is usually preferred when bilateral trading is not beneficial or economically viable.
-Normally in such Joint Ventures, maximum gain is captured by suppliers, while limited gains are achieved by buyers.
+Normally in such Joint Ventures, maximum gain is captured by suppliers, while buyers achieve limited gains.
 Under these types of Ventures, different stages of an industry chain are integrated within to create more economies of scale.
-Usually, Vertical Joint Ventures enjoy a higher success rate and also deepen the relationship between the Buyers and Suppliers, which ultimately help benefit the businesses in offering quality products and services to customers at reasonable prices.
+Usually, Vertical Joint Ventures enjoy a higher success rate and deepen the relationship between the Buyers and Suppliers, which ultimately helps benefit the businesses by offering quality products and services to customers at reasonable prices.

 Example